grapemoli/grapemoli/README.md

 # Introduction
-👋 Hi a Junior working towards a BS in Computer Science.
+👋 Hi.
+I am a Junior working towards a BS in Computer Science.
 The name is inspired by grapes and guacamoli.
 Both are great.

 I have a preference for C++ and Java, but I've also dabbled in Python, JavaScript, and Swift.